Get Free Lodging + Meals: Work Exchange Programs Travel Hack

 That’s why Jetsetter Alerts fits perfectly into this strategy—stack a cheap flight with a work exchange, and suddenly “expensive” destinations become realistic.

-Do work exchange programs pay you?
+Do work exchange programs pay travelers?

 Do you need experience to do a work exchange?